BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 \end{align*}
 $$

-Substitute the expression for $H_ {3}$ in terms of ladder operator and contract, by the end of the day we get
+Next we need to substitute the expression for $H_ {3}$ in terms of ladder operator and contract, which can be found in the last section of the note.
+By the end of the day we get